zarifpour/jira-dependency-graph/README.md

 ## Notes

 This is a fork of [pawelrychlik/jira-dependency-graph](https://github.com/pawelrychlik/jira-dependency-graph), please refer to that repository for complete documentation.
-The old repo does not indicate that you must use your API key instead of your password to authenticate and enables duplicated relationships by default (i.e. nodes that are connected may have the relationship "blocks" and "is blocked by" pointing to each other).
-You may use that repo and exclude specific links, but this repo excludes some of them by default.
+The old repo's method of authentication (using a password) has been deprecated and you must now use your API key instead.
+It also enables duplicated relationships by default (i.e. nodes that are connected may have the relationship "blocks" and "is blocked by" pointing to each other).
+You may continue to use that repo and exclude these types of duplicated links - this repo excludes some of them by default.

+### Changes

+* Documented auth (API Key)
+* Opinionated exclusion of duplicate edges
+* Added poetry for simplified virtual environment management
+* Added pydantic schemas for clearer data parsing and validation
+* Added mypy typing to verify soundness of types
+* Added other code quality stuff...